 When most people my age talk about a day they’ll never forget, they mention getting their license, or a great sweet sixteen party.
 For me, it’s a little different.
-I’ll never forget March 1, 2001 because it was the day I was diagnosed with cancer.
-I was just 6-years-old at the time, and didn’t fully understand what was happening when the doctor said I had a bone tumor known as osteosarcoma growing just above my knee.
-But from the shocked looks on my parents’ faces, I knew it was big.
+I’ll never forget March 1, 2001, because it was the day I was diagnosed with cancer.
+I was just 6 years old at the time, and I didn’t fully understand what was happening when the doctor said I had a bone tumor known as osteosarcoma growing just above my knee.
+But, from the shocked looks on my parents’ faces, I knew it was big.
 The rest of the day is a blur.
 We went from doctor to doctor, office to office, as my new medical team explained my treatment plan to my parents and me.